-These 7 Factors Can Lead To Cervical Cancer
+These 7 Factors May Lead To Cervical Cancer

 Although a direct link hasn't been found, a sedentary lifestyle along with an unhealthy diet can lead to a buildup of toxins in the body that can increase the production of tumor cells.